 How much will you earn with a Master’s of Science in Nursing degree?

 According to The Advanced Healthcare Network for Nurses, the average salary for an MSN holder was $77,370 in 2012.
 Since then, both job prospects and income have drastically increased for nursing positions across the board.
 After finishing your studies, you can earn anywhere between $70,000 and $120,000.
-But it all depends on the specialization you pursue.
-For instance, a Family Nurse Practitioner makes around $89,000 every year, whereas a Psychiatric Nurse Practitioner has a median salary of $104,602.
+It all depends on the specialization you pursue.
+For instance, a Family Nurse Practitioner makes around $89,000 a year, whereas a Psychiatric Nurse Practitioner has a median salary of $104,602.